-textdata makes it easy to have clean, nicely-whitespaced data specified in your program, but to get the data that you want without extra whitespace cluttering things up.
-It's permissive of whitespace needed to make the program source look and work right, yet doesn't require that they they be seen in the resulting data.
+The textdata package makes it easy to have clean, nicely-whitespaced data specified in your program, but to get the data without extra whitespace cluttering things up.
+It's permissive of the layouts needed to make Python code look and work right, without reflecting those requirements in the resulting data.
+For example:

 data = lines(""" There was an old woman who lived in a shoe.
 She had so many children, she didn't know what to do; She gave them some broth without any bread; Then whipped them all soundly and put them to bed. """)

 ['There was an old woman who lived in a shoe.', "She had so many children, she didn't know what to do;", 'She gave them some broth without any bread;', 'Then whipped them all soundly and put them to bed.']

 Note that the "extra" newlines and leading spaces have been taken care of and discarded.

 Other times, the data you need is almost, but not quite, a series of words.
 A list of names, a list of color names--values that are mostly single words, but sometimes have an embedded spaces. textdata has you covered:

 >>> words(' Billy Bobby "Mr. Smith" "Mrs. Jones" ') ['Billy', 'Bobby', 'Mr. Smith', 'Mrs. Jones']

 Embedded quotes (either single or double) can be used to construct "words" (or phrases) containing whitespace (including tabs and newlines).